 This section presents the experimental results and evaluation of the models developed in accordance with the methodology described in Section 3.
-The evaluation is divided into two parts

-- Training and Validation Evaluation: Comparison of model performance during training and validation, including object detection (YOLOv11) and food weight estimation (ResNet50, ResNet101, ResNet152).
-The best-performing model is selected for testing on unseen data. - 2) Unseen Test Evaluation: The selected models are tested on unseen data to assess generalization performance.
-This includes a comparison between models using images with and without physical reference objects (coins), to validate the effectiveness of the proposed approach.
+The evaluation is divided into two parts: first, the training and validation evaluation, which compares model performance during training and validation, including both object detection using YOLOv11 and food weight estimation using ResNet50, ResNet101, and ResNet152, ultimately selecting the best-performing model for testing on unseen data; and second, the unseen test evaluation, where the selected models are tested on previously unseen data to assess their generalization performance, including a comparison between models that use images with and without physical reference objects (coins) to validate the effectiveness of the proposed approach.